 Orientation to the job market

-Talks given by practicing professionals, many of them graduates of the School in previous years, who share their professional careers and their impressions of the labor market.
+Talks given by practicing professionals, many of them graduates of the School in previous years, who share their professional careers and their impressions of the labour market.

 Mentoring towards the first professional steps